MeridianAlgo/AraAI/README.md

 ## Overview

-ARA AI is a comprehensive stock prediction system powered by an ensemble of 8 machine learning models, delivering high-accuracy predictions with realistic bounds and comprehensive financial analysis.
+ARA AI is a comprehensive stock prediction system developed by MeridianAlgo, powered by an ensemble of 8 machine learning models, delivering high-accuracy predictions with realistic bounds and comprehensive financial analysis.

+**Developed by MeridianAlgo** - Specialists in algorithmic trading and machine learning solutions for financial markets.

 ### Key Features